xpepermint/mongodb-cron/README.md

 > MongoDB collection as crontab

 This package offers a simple API for scheduling tasks and running recurring jobs on [MongoDB](https://www.mongodb.org) collections.
 Any collection can be converted into a job queue or crontab list.
 It uses the officially supported [Node.js driver for MongoDB](https://docs.mongodb.com/ecosystem/drivers/node-js/).

-Beside the general crontab features, the package provides some advanced functionality as are execution speed limiting, quota and job name-spacing.
 It's fast, minimizes processing overhead and it uses atomic commands to ensure safe job executions even in cluster environments.

 <img src="giphy.gif" />

 ## Setup

-This is a module for [Node.js](http://nodejs.org/) and can be installed via [npm](https://www.npmjs.com/package/ioredis-quota).
-The package requires the  [mongodb](https://docs.mongodb.com/ecosystem/drivers/node-js/) package.
-Some features also require the [ioredis](https://github.com/luin/ioredis) package.
+This is a module for [Node.js](http://nodejs.org/) and can be installed via [npm](https://www.npmjs.com).
+The package depends on the  [mongodb](https://docs.mongodb.com/ecosystem/drivers/node-js/) package.

 ```
-$ npm install --save ioredis mongodb mongodb-cron
+$ npm install --save mongodb mongodb-cron
 ```

 ## Example